wcjohnson11/Sudoku.js/README.md

 functional and stylized Sudoku game with HTML, CSS, JS

+###Set up
+  1. Install Dependencies with npm 'npm install'
+  2. Install Gulp globally if you don't already have it 'npm install -g gulp'
+  3. Run 'gulp serve' to host the app

 ###About
 Sudoku is a game that I've only had a passing experience with(when on an airplane w/o a book) but it seemed like a nice little engineering challenge to do a responsive version with HTML, CSS and JS to showcase my ability to architect modular, performant Javascript code with well-structured and flexible CSS.

 State will be stored directly in the browser, *'Look ma, no server!'*

 [Sudoku on Wikipedia](http://en.wikipedia.org/wiki/Sudoku)